solo-io/gloo-docs/gloo/docs/installation/_index.md

 </table>
 </div>

-> Note: Each mode is not exclusive to the, e.g. if you wish to run `gateway` in conjunction with `ingress`, it can be done by installing both options to the same (or different) namespaces.
+> Note: The installation modes are not mutually exclusive, e.g. if you wish to run `gateway` in conjunction with `ingress`, it can be done by installing both options to the same (or different) namespaces.

 # Gloo Enterprise